asfadmin/CIRRUS-DAAC/README.md

-There is a `dashboard` make target which will build and deploy a version of a Cumulus dashboard to a bucket named `$DEPLOY_NAME-cumulus-$MATURITY-dashboard` assuming you such a bucket.
+There is a `dashboard` make target which will build and deploy a version of a Cumulus dashboard to a bucket named `$DEPLOY_NAME-cumulus-$MATURITY-dashboard` assuming you created such a bucket during your deployment.

 You need to pass in: